 Procedures

 All data were obtained at three consecutive yearly national training camps and were collected by the same investigator to ensure testing accuracy and reliability.
 In each season, the national training camp included forty-five team practices of two hours duration.
 Training sessions occurred under the same environmental conditions (session time and indoor basketball court).
-On testing days, anthropometric tests were undertaken before functional fitness tests.
+On testing days, anthropometric tests were undertaken before functional skills tests.

 Anthropometric data.
 Body mass, height and seated height were recorded for the estimation of somatic maturation level.
 Body mass was assessed using a body fat monitor (Tanita BF-522W, Japan) calibrated to the nearest 0.1 kg.
 Height and seated height were assessed using a portable stadiometer with measurements taken to the nearest 0.1 cm (Tanita BF-522W, Japan).
 All data collection techniques followed the guidelines outlined by the International Society for the Advancement of Kinanthropometry (ISAK).